Skip to content

 AI-powered contract review analyses incoming contracts against the organisation’s playbook, flags clauses that deviate from standard positions, identifies missing provisions, and scores overall risk.
 A lawyer reviewing a vendor’s standard terms sees, within seconds, which clauses are non-standard, which are missing, and which carry risk levels that require escalation.

 The quality of AI review depends entirely on the quality of the playbook it operates against.
 A well-defined playbook with clear positions on each clause type produces useful, actionable output.
-A vague or incomplete playbook produces output that requires almost as much human judgment to interpret as reading the contract directly.
+A vague or incomplete playbook produces output that needs almost as much human judgment to interpret as reading the contract directly.
 The AI is only as good as the rules it is given.

 Obligation tracking and monitoring